alexs2112/University-Notes/2023-Winter/GLGY307/05 - Fossil Classification, Nomenclature.md

 ### Hierarchical Classification
- - Linean Classification based on Aristotelian philosophy
+ - Linnaean Classification based on Aristotelian philosophy
  - Organisms grouped together based on morphological similarities
  - Fundamental unit is that of species
  - Binomial nomenclature system